cloudy-net/Cloudy.NET/README.md

 # Authentication

 To use ASP.NET Identity (UI) with Users managed by Cloudy, create an example project with individual user accounts, and uninstall the EF stuff.
-Instead uf IdentityUser and IdentityUserStore, use `User` and `UserStore` and don't forget to use `Authorize()` in UseCloudyAdmin!
+Instead uf IdentityUser and IdentityUserStore, use `User` and `UserStore` and don't forget to remove `Unprotect()` in UseCloudyAdmin!

 The UI works well with OAuth aka external login providers.
 Just follow the guides eg. [Google authentication](https://docs.microsoft.com/en-us/aspnet/core/security/authentication/social/social-without-identity?view=aspnetcore-3.0) and don't forget to use `Authorize()` in UseCloudyAdmin!